Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ---

 ### The Revolutionary War (1776)
-There are some historians who estimate about 5000 to 8000 black men served in the Continental Army and other militias during the war.
+There are some historians who estimate about 5000 to 8000 black men served in the Continental Army and other militias during the war, which some researchers estimate about 2%-5% of the army.
 Estimates of about 3,000 to 5,000 fought on the side of the British as they were promised freedom via [Lord Dunmore’s Proclamation](https://en.wikipedia.org/wiki/Dunmore%27s_Proclamation).

 ---